 |Configuration||This tool has no specific configuration requirements.
 It is available as a part of Ubuntu custom distribution.

 Freeplane is part of the Ubuntu GNU/Linux operating system.
 It is also available for download on Windows and Mac operating systems as well.

 |The application on mobiles and tablets||MiMind|

 Overview of Features

-Freeplane allows you to create concept map, as a textual resource that can be organized graphically, in the form of a map or tree of ideas; it provides a pictorial overview of the concepts, related concepts / sub-concepts for a topic.
 Freeplane helps you to create a textual OER with possibilities for linking to additional resources (on your computer as well as on the web), adding annotations as well as images.
-Freeplane allows you to organize and order ideas into a hierarchy connected by lines (edges).
+It allows you to organize and order ideas into a hierarchy connected by lines (edges).
+Freeplane is a tool to create concept map that can be organized graphically, in the form of a map or tree of ideas.
+It provides a pictorial overview of the concepts, related concepts / sub-concepts for a topic.
 Nodes can also be linked with free lines (connectors) and labels.
 The concept map can be exported as an image as well as a text document.

 - The application is part of the Ubuntu custom distribution.

 - In case you do not find it on your computer, you can install by typing Freeplane on top search bar in Software Centre(App Grid).

 - If you would like to install through the terminal follow these steps below: